-The earth was formed around 4.5 billion years ago according to radiometric dating and other scientific evidence.
+The Earth formed around 4.5 billion years ago according to radiometric dating and other scientific evidence.
 Among all the planets, Earth is the only one whose English name is not derived from Roman mythology.
 Earth was understood to be another planet in the sixteenth century during the time of Copernicus.
 Earth was said to be formed from the sun along with the rest of the planets.
-Earth’s crust, it’s outermost layer was formed due to repeated volcanic activity and outgassing.
+Earth’s crust, it’s outermost layer, was formed due to repeated volcanic activity and outgassing.

-The ocean was formed from the water vapor from various sources and it stayed in the water form due to the presence of greenhouse gases in the atmosphere.
-Later on, the magnetic field of earth was established which is the reason why the atmosphere of the earth didn’t get stripped away by the solar wind.
-The earth is divided into three basic layers- crust, mantle, and core.
-The crust is the layer on which we all live and what’s inside is molten lava.
+The ocean was formed from the water vapor from various sources and it stayed in water form due to the presence of greenhouse gases in the atmosphere.
+Later on, the magnetic field of the Earth was established which is the reason why the atmosphere didn’t get stripped away by solar winds.
+The Earth is divided into three basic layers- crust, mantle, and the core.
+The crust is the layer on which we all live on and what’s inside is molten lava.

-To be exact, the earth is not spherical but oblate spheroidal; it is bulged around the area of the equator but flattened at the poles.
-Due to this, the pole to pole diameter of the earth is shorter than the diameter measured along the equator region.
-When you teach your kid facts about earth, you need to be specific about the shape since most of us think that the earth is perfectly spherical.
+To be exact, the Earth is not spherical but oblate spheroidal; it’s bulged around the area of the equator but flattened at the poles.
+Due to this, the pole to pole diameter of the Earth is shorter than the diameter measured along the equator region.
+When you teach your kid facts about Earth, you need to be specific about the shape since most of us think that the Earth is perfectly spherical.

 Layers of the Earth

-As mentioned above, the earth can be divided into three basic layers- crust, mantle, and core.
+As mentioned above, the Earth can be divided into three basic layers- crust, mantle, and core.
 The crust is the outermost layer and it ranges from 5–70 kilometers.
 Earth’s crust is made of different types of rocks namely, igneous, metamorphic, and sedimentary.
-The crust is the thinnest layer and it constitutes less than 1% of the total volume of the earth.
+The crust is the thinnest layer and it constitutes less than 1% of the total volume of the Earth.
 There are two types of crust- continental and oceanic.
 While continental crust is the crust that is below the land, oceanic crust is the crust beneath the ocean.
 Oceanic crust is thinner than the continental crust.
-The crust is the coldest layer because it is exposed to the atmosphere and that is why we are able to live on it.
-Another important fact is that Earth and the planet Uranus have the similar atmosphere which creates a blue tint as it is mentioned in the article kid facts about Uranus.
+The crust is the coldest layer because it’s exposed to the atmosphere and that is why we are able to live on it.
+Another important fact is that Earth and the planet Uranus have the similar atmosphere which creates a blue tint as it’s mentioned in the article kid facts about Uranus.

 Spheres of earth

 There are different elements on earth that make it what it is and these elements are grouped into four major spheres- hydrosphere, lithosphere, atmosphere, and biosphere.
 Hydrosphere includes water on earth regardless of its form- solid, liquid, and gaseous.
 All the water in the hydrosphere is part of the water cycle which makes it change its physical state of existence continuously.
-The other kid facts about earth is that water on earth is in the form of water vapor and 97% of earth’s water is salty and it is present in the sea and oceans.
-Only 3% of the water is fresh water out of which even a lesser percentage is available for human and animal consumption.
+The other kid facts about Earth is that water on Earth is in the form of vapor, and 97% of Earth’s water is salty and it’s present in the sea and oceans.
+Only 3% of the water is fresh water, out of which, even a lesser percentage is available for human and animal consumption.

-Another kid facts about earth is the atmosphere of the earth consists of nitrogen (around 78%), oxygen (approximately 21%), and other gasses (approximately 1%) such as carbon dioxide (0.039%), argon (0.93%) and the rest consists of gases like krypton, neon, helium, and xenon.
-The atmosphere stretches 6200 miles (10,000 kilometers) from the surface of the earth to the outer space.
+Another kid fact about Earth is the atmosphere consists of nitrogen (around 78%), oxygen (approximately 21%), and other gasses (approximately 1%) such as carbon dioxide (0.039%), argon (0.93%) and the rest consists of gases like krypton, neon, helium, and xenon.
+The atmosphere stretches 6200 miles (10,000 kilometers) from the surface of the Earth to the outer space.
 As we move towards the outer space, the atmosphere becomes thinner.
 The atmosphere is further divided into the troposphere, stratosphere, mesosphere, thermosphere, and the exosphere.
 The protective ozone layer we talked about earlier is located in the stratosphere.

-The biosphere is the fourth sphere of earth and it includes all the living organisms in it.
-This includes all the plants, animals, and microorganisms on earth.
-They form ecological communities which interact with the other spheres of the earth like hydrosphere, lithosphere, and atmosphere.
-Human beings come under the category of the biosphere and we make use of all the other spheres of the earth for our sustenance.
+The biosphere is the fourth sphere of Earth and it includes all the living organisms in it.
+This includes all the plants, animals, and microorganisms on Earth.
+They form ecological communities which interact with the other spheres of the Earth like the hydrosphere, lithosphere, and atmosphere.
+Human beings come under the category of the biosphere and we make use of all the other spheres of the Earth for our sustenance.

 Moon- Earth’s natural satellite

-Another kid facts about earth are that the moon is earth’s only natural satellite and it revolves around the earth in its own orbit.
-It also rotates along as it revolves around the earth, much like earth’s relationship with the sun.
-The moon is the 5th largest natural satellite in the solar system and it is thought to have formed around 4.51 billion years ago.
+Another kid facts about Earth are that the moon is Earth’s only natural satellite and it revolves around the Earth in its own orbit.
+It also rotates along as it revolves around the Earth, much like Earth’s relationship with the sun.
+The moon is the 5th largest natural satellite in the solar system and it’s thought to have formed around 4.51 billion years ago.
 The moon shines brightly at night because it reflects the light from the sun and not because it has any light producing ability.
-The current hypothesis about the formation of the moon is that moon was formed after earth collided with a Mars-sized body named Theia.
-The impact of the collision is believed to have created large-sized materials to the orbit of the earth which later on accelerated to form the moon.
+The current hypothesis about the formation of the moon is that it was formed after Earth collided with a Mars-sized body named Theia.
+The impact of the collision is believed to have created large-sized materials to the orbit of the Earth which later on accelerated to form the moon.

-Humans have been able to land on the moon and scientists and astronomers have always taken a keen interest in investigating chances of life on the satellite.
-Until now, nothing has proved signs of life on the moon and it is not sure if there are possibilities of life in the future due to lack of evidence.
-It is vital that when you teach kid facts about earth, you also teach them about the moon.
-Fun facts about kids are always great with some information about the moon because it is the only celestial body that they see closely which makes them curious to know more about it.
+Humans have been able to land on the moon and scientists and astronomers have always taken a keen interest in investigating the chances of life on the satellite.
+Until now, nothing has proven signs of life on the moon and it’s not sure if there are possibilities of life in the future due to lack of evidence.
+It’s vital that when you teach kid facts about Earth, you also teach them about the moon.
+Fun facts about the Earth are always great with some information about the moon because it’s the only celestial body that they see closely which makes them curious to know more about it.